isuru-priyankara/Students-Management-System/README.md

 PHP(php crud operation using mysql)

 How to Make Simple CRUD in PHP and MySQL

-Single Query Execution.
+1)Single Query Execution.
-Multi Queries Execution.
+2)Multi Queries Execution.
-CRUD in PHP and MySQL With Prepared Statements.
+3)CRUD in PHP and MySQL With Prepared Statements.
-Select Query Execution.
+4)Select Query Execution.
-Update Query Using Prepared Statement.
+5)Update Query Using Prepared Statement.
-Delete Query Using Prepared Statement.
+6)Delete Query Using Prepared Statement.

 ![1](https://user-images.githubusercontent.com/121779329/216777244-f71b87e9-9948-478c-b729-cad771c91d0a.jpg)